beach umbrella

 3. UPF 55+: What It Means, and Why It’s a Big Deal

-UPF is to fabric what SPF is to sunscreen—it tells you how much UV passes through the fabric swatch in lab tests.
-UPF 50 means no more than 1/50th (≈2%) of UV gets through under standardized test conditions; UPF 55+ pushes transmission even lower, adding meaningful protection over a long beach day.
+UPF is to fabric what SPF is to sunscreen—it tells you how much UV passes through the fabric in lab tests.

-What we do: We start with dense 160 gsm, tightly woven RPET and a UPF 55+ silver-lined canopy, then pair it with a vented, anchored design so the protection you paid for actually stays where you set it.
-Sunscreen, hats, and sunglasses still recommended.
+What we do: We pair a Lab-Verified UPF 55+ canopy (99.99% block) with a stable, anchored design—so the protection you paid for actually stays where you set it.

 • ✅ Dense, tight-weave canopy (high gsm)

-• ✅ Silver-lined canopy to reflect UV and heat
+• ✅ Silver-lined canopy to block UV & Infrared heat (keeps you ~10°F cooler)

-• ✅ Vented canopy so wind pressure escapes (less billowing = steadier shade)
+• ✅ Vented canopy so wind pressure escapes (steadier shade)

 • ✅ Stable anchoring so shade stays where you set it